thomassuedbroecker/custom-reranker-deployment/README.md

 ![](/images/reranker-in-primeqa-1.png)

-You can set up an IBM Cloud Kubernetes cluster for example, by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).
+You can set up an IBM Cloud Kubernetes cluster, for example, by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).

 In the image below, we see what we need to deploy when we only want to use the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component.

 ![](/images/reranker-in-primeqa-2.png)

-### 2. Kubernetes deployment
+## 2. Kubernetes deployment

 When we deploy the Reranker, we need to ensure that a model is loaded and is an accessible folder structure for a store.

-To realize this functionality we going to use an init container and a "runtime" container. (sure the [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) takes time at the startup but this is an easy and simple approach for a starting point )
+To realize this functionality, we will use an init container and a "runtime" container. (sure, the [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) takes time at the startup, but this is an easy and straightforward approach for a starting point )

 ![](/images/reranker-in-primeqa-3.png)

-Here is an simple `Deployment.yaml` which can be optimized.
+Here is a simple `Deployment.yaml` which can be optimized.

+> Be aware that the basic [Prime-QA Dockerfile](/code/dockerfiles/Dockerfile.custom-cpu) has no-curl installed.
+That is the reason why I created an example file for the CPU configuration.

 ```yaml
 kind: Deployment